How to Effectively A/B Test Display Ads

-With A/B testing you’re not limited to any one variable.
+With A/B testing, you’re not limited to any one variable.
 The best marketers are testing with copywriting, imagery, CTAs, ad design, and more.
-Using a dynamic creative (DCO) platform it’s simple to create several versions, making A/B testing a reality for companies of all size.
+Using a dynamic creative (DCO) platform, creating several versions is simple, making A/B testing a reality for companies of all sizes.

 What to Test for Display Ads